mlilley/nodoze/readme.md

 # NODOZE
 Make corporate macs listen to your DisplaySleep setting.
-Fight the power!

 ## Install